As of 2004-MAR-8, the following states have approved their sale. South

 plates say "Ohio, Birthplace of Aviation" at the top, and "Choose

 life" at the bottom.
-At the left is a drawing of two children
+At the left side of the plate is a drawing of two children

 with the caption: "Adoption builds a family."
 Carrie Davis of the